 Space eggs are indeed, or indeed will be, an instance of Panspermia, except for real: the seeds I am talking about are not some miserable amino-acid molecules or proto-bacteria, that take hundreds of millions of years to maybe, painfully, blossom into something of a civilization, totally unspecified by any plan carried with the seed, after randomly travelling in space for aeons without active acceleration or deceleration.
 Amino-acid molecules or extremophile bacterias are as totally inefficient as they are totally useless as seeds of life through space, for amino-acids and proto-bacteria or better, locally adapted, equivalents may be generated just as well from natural conditions in less time than it takes for those things to travel.
 No, the seeds we're talking about will be full-fledged eggs of civilization, travelling for a few years only at a sizable fraction of the speed of light, not at random but in a directed, targeted way, then exponentially growing to take hold of planets in a matter of years, and of complete star systems in a matter of centuries, fully preserving the blueprints of advanced technology that it can quickly replicate as it propagates from star to star, from black hole to gas cloud.

 Considering that we have no reason not to believe we'll be able to send out such eggs in a few centuries, it appears that the slow proto-bacterial version of Panspermia is completely improbable and therefore bogus: by the time primitive "life" may have evolved from such weak seed, then travelled and spread to any degree, advanced civilization will long have conquered the entire universe.
 This also explains the "Great Silence", or Fermi Paradox, whereby we both consider space civilization a very likely phenomenon in Universal scales, yet can observe none of it in the visible universe.
 Space civilization, once achieved, expands rapidly and quickly overtakes any proto-civilization that it may reach.
 There is precious little window of opportunity for any civilization to independently evolve just to a point where it's on the verge of the space age to witness the wave of expansion of space eggs just at a moment where it's visible from the newcomer's system, but has not yet reached and overtaken said system.
 In the most improbable case that we ever witness extra-terrestrial life, it will be too late for us to react.
 Most probably, we are the seed of life that will conquer the universe leaving no opportunity for any other life to evolve.
-The sad alternative is that we are a stillborn space civilization that will quickly die without trace after exhausting our local resources.
+The sad alternative is that we are a stillborn space civilization that will quickly die without leaving trace after exhausting our local resources.

 Now, space civilizations are necessarily made of a great number of smaller individual organisms, where each organism is autonomous, able to make decisions over some resources of its own, and act on them, without having to wait before every action for a global consensus over these decisions with other constituents of same civilization situated hours or days away on the other side of the system.
 These individuals may in turn have to coordinate and cooperate with other individuals in achieving their own goals, as well as fulfilling whatever higher goal may or may not exist one or several abstraction layers up from their activities.
 Rivalry on the use of resources is inherent in all these activities, and considering that coordination is necessarily imperfect, conflict will just as necessarily arise as to who shall have control over the coveted resources.
 Therefore, space civilizations will necessarily cultivate technology to efficiently prevent and resolve conflicts.
 In other words, Law.